Lisa Franchetti

-Lisa Marie Franchetti (/fræn'kɛti/ fran-KEH-ti; born 25 April 1964) is a retired United States Navy admiral who served as the 33rd chief of naval operations from 2 November 2023 to 21 February 2025, after being relieved by Secretary of Defense Pete Hegseth.
-She was the first woman to be chief of naval operations, and the first woman to serve on the Joint Chiefs of Staff.
-She was also the first chief of naval operations to be relieved of command.
+Lisa Marie Franchetti (/fræn'kɛti/ fran-KEH-ti; born 25 April 1964) is a retired United States Navy admiral, the first woman to lead the U.S. Navy, and the first woman member of the Joint Chiefs of Staff.
+She is also the first ROTC graduate to serve as chief of naval operations.
+Franchetti served as the 33rd chief of naval operations from 2 November 2023 to 21 February 2025 before being removed by the secretary of defense, Pete Hegseth.

-Before this she most recently served as the 42nd vice chief of naval operations from September 2022 to November 2023 and as acting chief of naval operations (CNO) from August to November 2023.
+Franchetti was the 42nd vice chief of naval operations from September 2022 to November 2023 and as acting chief of naval operations (CNO) from August to November 2023.

-A surface warfare officer, Franchetti previously served as director for strategy, plans, and policy of the Joint Staff (J5) from 2020 to 2022, the second deputy chief of naval operations for warfighting development in 2020, and commander of the United States Sixth Fleet from 2018 to 2020.
-She has also commanded carrier strike groups and U.S. Naval Forces Korea during her career.
-She was the second woman promoted to four-star admiral in the United States Navy.
-She was also the second female vice chief of naval operations in the history of the Navy.
+A surface warfare officer, Franchetti served as director for strategy, plans, and policy of the Joint Staff (J5) from 2020 to 2022, the second deputy chief of naval operations for war-fighting development in 2020, and commander of the United States sixth fleet from 2018 to 2020.
+She also commanded carrier strike groups and U.S. Naval Forces Korea during her career.
+Franchetti was the second woman promoted to four-star admiral in the United States Navy and the second woman to serve as vice chief of naval operations in the history of the U.S. Navy.

-Early life
+Early life and education

 Franchetti, who is of Italian heritage, was born on 25 April 1964, in Rochester, New York.
-She attended Northwestern University's Medill School of Journalism in Evanston, Illinois.
 While at Northwestern, she was a coxswain on the crew and joined the Naval Reserve Officer Training Corps Program.
 She was commissioned in 1985.

-Further education
+Franchetti earned a Bachelor of Science in journalism from the Medill School of Journalism at Northwestern University in 1985.
+She went on to earn a master's degree in national security and strategic studies from the Naval War College in Newport, Rhode Island, and another in organizational management from the University of Phoenix.

-Franchetti has a Bachelor of Science in Journalism from Medill at Northwestern University (1985), a Master of Arts in national security and strategic studies from the Naval War College in Newport, Rhode Island, and a master's degree in organizational management from the University of Phoenix.
-She was also awarded an honorary degree of Doctor of Humane Letters by Northwestern University in June 2025.
+Franchetti was awarded an honorary Doctor of Humane Letters by Northwestern University in June 2025.